OxWearables/biobankAccelerometerAnalysis/docs/source/usage.rst

 Classifying different activity types
 ************************************
 Different activity classification models can be specified to identify different activity types.
-For example to use activity states from the Willetts 2018 Scientific Reports paper:
+For example, to use activity states from the Willetts 2018 Scientific Reports paper:
 ::
-    python3 accProcess.py --activityModel activityModels/willetts2018.tar
+    python3 accProcess.py --activityModel activityModels/willetts2018.tar \
+        data/sample.cwa.gz

 To visualise the time series and new activity classification output:
 ::